danielecook/danielecook.com/content/posts/2019/pandas-to-sheets.md

   - google-sheets
 ---

-I wrote the following snippet to post data files to google sheets.
+I wrote the following snippet to post datasets (e.g. TSVs or CSVs) to google sheets.
 In order to get this to work you will need to [authorize google sheets access](https://gspread.readthedocs.io/en/latest/oauth2.html).

 Then you can set the content of any google sheets worksheet to the data from a pandas dataframe by using the `pandas_to_sheets` function.